MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/information-barriers-in-teams.md

 ## Managing information barrier policies

-Information barrier policies are managed with the following Security & Compliance Center (SCC) PowerShell cmdlets:
+Information barrier policies are managed with Security & Compliance Center (SCC) PowerShell cmdlets.
+For more information about using these cmdlets, see [Information barriers (coming soon to Microsoft Teams!)](https://docs.microsoft.com/Office365/SecurityCompliance/information-barriers)

-- **[New-InformationBarrierPolicy](https://github.com/MicrosoftDocs/office-docs-powershell/blob/InfoBarrier-chrisda/exchange/exchange-ps/exchange/policy-and-compliance/New-InformationBarrierPolicy.md)** - Use the New-InformationBarrierPolicy cmdlet to create a new information barrier policy.
-- **[Test-InformationBarrierPolicy](https://github.com/MicrosoftDocs/office-docs-powershell/blob/InfoBarrier-chrisda/exchange/exchange-ps/exchange/policy-and-compliance/Test-InformationBarrierPolicy.md)** - Use the Test-InformationBarrierPolicy cmdlet to test a new or modified information barrier policy.
-- **[Start-InformationBarrierPoliciesApplication](https://github.com/MicrosoftDocs/office-docs-powershell/blob/InfoBarrier-chrisda/exchange/exchange-ps/exchange/policy-and-compliance/Start-InformationBarrierPoliciesApplication.md)** - Use the Start-InformationBarrierPoliciesApplication cmdlet to activate information barrier policies.
-- **[Stop-InformationBarrierPoliciesApplication](https://github.com/MicrosoftDocs/office-docs-powershell/blob/InfoBarrier-chrisda/exchange/exchange-ps/exchange/policy-and-compliance/Stop-InformationBarrierPoliciesApplication.md)** - Use the StopInformationBarrierPoliciesApplication cmdlet to deactivate information barrier policies.
-- **[Get-InformationBarrierPolicy](https://github.com/MicrosoftDocs/office-docs-powershell/blob/InfoBarrier-chrisda/exchange/exchange-ps/exchange/policy-and-compliance/Get-InformationBarrierPolicy.md)** - Use the Get-InformationBarrierPolicy cmdlet to view information barrier policies.
-- **[Set-informationBarrierPolicy](https://github.com/MicrosoftDocs/office-docs-powershell/blob/InfoBarrier-chrisda/exchange/exchange-ps/exchange/policy-and-compliance/Set-InformationBarrierPolicy.md)** - Use the Set-InformationBarrierPolicy cmdlet to modify information barrier policies.
-- **[Remove-InformationBarrierPolicy](https://github.com/MicrosoftDocs/office-docs-powershell/blob/InfoBarrier-chrisda/exchange/exchange-ps/exchange/policy-and-compliance/Remove-InformationBarrierPolicy.md)** – Use the Remove-InformationBarrierPolicy cmdlet to delete information barrier policies.

 > [!IMPORTANT]
 > Before you set up or define policies, **you must enable scoped directory search in Microsoft Teams**.
 Wait at least 24 hours after enabling scoped directory search before you set up or define policies for information barriers.

 ## Information barriers administrator role

 The information barriers administrator role is responsible for managing information barrier policies.
-For more information about this role, see [Information barriers (coming soon to Microsoft Teams!)](https://review.docs.microsoft.com/en-us/Office365/SecurityCompliance/information-barriers?branch=infobarriers-working).
+For more information about this role, see [Information barriers (coming soon to Microsoft Teams!)](https://docs.microsoft.com/Office365/SecurityCompliance/information-barriers).

 ## When are information barrier policies checked?